Tepezza Hearing Loss Lawsuit

 Recent Tepezza Lawsuits

 A pair of Tepezza hearing loss lawsuits were recently filed in the U.S. District Court for the Northern District of Illinois (Chicago).
 The first case, Weibel v.
-Horizon Pharmaceuticals, Inc. (1:22-cv-4518) was filed on August 25, 2022, followed by a second case, Nethery v.
+Horizon Pharmaceuticals, Inc. (1:22-cv-4518), followed by a second case, Nethery v.
 Horizon Pharmaceuticals Inc. (1:22-cv-5005) two weeks later.

-On October 25, 2022, lawyers for Horizon filed an identical Motion to Dismiss in both of these Tepezza hearing loss cases.
-The motion to dismiss is a simple 2-page document that argues that the plaintiffs’ claims based on failure to warn should be dismissed based on the federal preemption doctrine.
-The argument (which we see all the time in pharmaceutical tort cases) is that the warning labels on Tepezza are governed by federal law and regulations which preempt the state law tort claims.
+Lawyers for Horizon filed an identical Motion to Dismiss in both of these Tepezza hearing loss cases.
+The motion to dismiss is a simple two page document that argues that the plaintiffs’ claims based on failure to warn should be dismissed based on the federal preemption doctrine.
+The argument (which we see all the time in pharmaceutical tort cases) is that the warning labels on Tepezza are governed by federal law and regulations that preempt the state law tort claims.

 Contact Us About a Tepezza Hearing Damage Lawsuit